 For staff: Please login via graduate petition portal.

 A petition is a formal request for a change to an anticipated academic pathway or a waiver of an academic regulation or deadline.

 Every petition will, on its way to the Faculty of Graduate Studies, pass through the student’s graduate program director (GPD) for their recommendation.
 Graduate program assistants (GPAs) are knowledgeable consultants who can aid petition package preparation.

-Currently, retroactive petitions can not be submitted on the Graduate Petition Portal.
+Currently, retroactive/manual petitions can not be submitted on the Graduate Petition Portal.
 Please complete a retroactive petition form found on the FGS Forms webpage and submit to the home graduate program.